Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Parameters

 * **Pnn** Serial port to send/receive through, numbered as in M575 (1 = first aux port, 2 = second aux port).
-The port must already have been set to Modbus mode using M575.
+The port must already have been set to Device mode using M575.
 * **Ann** Modbus slave device address
 * **Fn** (optional) Modbus function code, must be one of: 5 (Write Single Coil), 6 (Write Single Register), 15 (Write Multiple Coils), 16 (Write Multiple Registers, default)
 * **Rnn** First Modbus coil or register number to write to